Fire retardant: Fire extinguishers

 Class A foam is used as a fire retardant in 2.5 gallon [APW] and [CAFS] extinguishers to contain incipient brush fires and grass fires by creating a fire break.
 Other chemical retardants are capable of rendering class A material and Class B fuels non-flammable and extinguishing class A, class B, and some class D fires.
 Fire retardant slurries dropped from aircraft are normally applied ahead of a wildfire to prevent ignition, while fire suppression agents are used to extinguish fires.

 Surface coating

 Objects may be coated with fire retardants.
 For example, Christmas trees are sprayed with retardants, as a tree dries out it becomes very flammable and a fire-hazard.

 Steel structures have a fire retardant coating around columns and beams to prevent structural elements from weakening during a fire.

-Dormitories in the US are also considering using these products.
-Since 2000, 109 people have died in fires in dormitories or off-campus student housing across the nation, according to Campus Firewatch, an online newsletter.
-Campus Firewatch's publisher, Ed Comeau, said a January 2000 fire at Seton Hall University in New Jersey drew attention to the perils of fire on campus.
-A common area in a Seton Hall dorm caught fire after two students ignited a banner from a bulletin board.
-The fire quickly spread to furniture and killed three students and injured 58 others.
+Dormitories in the US are considering or are required by law to use these products.
+Intumescent coatings are used by various dormitories and in school buildings, especially those with historic structures that lack fire sprinkler systems.